Tram: Tram modelling

 O scale trams are also very popular among tram modellers because the increased size allows for more detail and easier crafting of overhead wiring.
 In the US these models are usually purchased in epoxy or wood kits and some as brass models.
 The Saint Petersburg Tram Company produces highly detailed polyurethane non-powered O Scale models from around the world which can easily be powered by trucks from vendors like Q-Car.

-In the US, one of the best resources for model tram enthusiasts is the East Penn Traction Club of Philadelphia and Trolleyville a website of the Southern California Traction Club.

-It is thought that the first example of a working model tramcar in the UK built by an amateur for fun was in 1929, when Frank E. Wilson created a replica of London County Council Tramways E class car 444 in 1:16 scale, which he demonstrated at an early Model Engineer Exhibition.
-Another of his models was London E/1 1800, which was the only tramway exhibit in the Faraday Memorial Exhibition of 1931.
-Together with likeminded friends, Frank Wilson went on to found the Tramway & Light Railway Society in 1938, establishing tramway modelling as a hobby.